 Metastatic breast cancer to the brain is a type of stage four cancer.
 Doctors refer to breast cancer that has spread to parts of the body away from the breasts as distant cancer.

-According to the American Cancer Society, people with cancer that has metastasized to distant locations, including but not limited to the brain, have a 5-year survival rate of 28%.
+According to the American Cancer Society, people with cancer that has metastasized to distant locations, including but not limited to the brain, have a

 Breast cancer has relatively high survival rates, but the survival rate once breast cancer metastasizes to the brain is lower.